robromanowski/bigbobsbroadcastbooth2020/README.md

 >Trump 218 votes goes to 247, Biden still has enough anyways at 270.
 >So for this one, doesn't matter if Trump gets FL (since Biden had PA mainly in this case).

-### 2. The Biden Map - Somehow he gets Florida and PA - more just for fun
+### B. The Biden Map - Somehow he gets Florida and PA - more just for fun

 Direct Link: